If you're thinking about getting financial advice, there are a number of important points to think about.

 Pension Wise

-Pension Wise is a free and impartial government service that helps you understand what you can do with your pension savings.
+Pension Wise, a service from MoneyHelper, is a free and impartial government service offering guidance about your retirement options.
+This service is available online at MoneyHelper, by phone on 0800 138 3944 or face to face by appointment.
 They'll help you make informed decisions by providing you with information and guidance, so you understand the options available.
 Unlike financial advice, they won't recommend a particular product, or course of action.
 Whatever you decide to do, you should carefully assess your own requirements before you make your mind up.
 We would always recommend getting independent financial advice to help you choose.

 What do they offer?